yggdrasil-network/yggdrasil-network.github.io/installation-macos-other.md

 sitemap: true
 ---

-# Installing manually on Linux
+# Installing manually on macOS

-Yggdrasil is supported on Linux.
+Yggdrasil is supported on macOS.
 You can either [download the latest binary from CircleCI](builds.md) or you can build from source.

 ### Build from source

-Linux has most of the tools needed to build Yggdrasil from source - you just need to install the Go toolchain.
+macOS has most of the tools needed to build Yggdrasil from source - you just need to install the Go toolchain.
 Yggdrasil requires Go 1.11 as a minimum.

 - Install [the latest version of Go](https://golang.org/dl/) for your platform
-  - Using [godeb](https://github.com/niemeyer/godeb) to install Go is recommended for Debian-based distributions

 Clone the repository and build:
 ```